 Books on Autism, Behavior Solutions, Positive School Experience, and Disability AwarenessParents, is school a positive or negative experience for your child?
 How is your child doing academically, emotionally, and socially?
 As a parent, you want your child to succeed in all areas of life, and we have the perfect parenting books to recommend.
 The advice and information in these books helps caregivers do everything they can to make sure their child arrives at school ready, willing, and available for learning.
 You will also find practical parenting tips that are immediately doable and well within your control, and greater insight into the disability experience.

+Written by Connie HammerConnie Hammer is a parent educator, family consultant, and PCI Certified Parent Coach.
+Her conversational, uplifting style of writing comforts and motivates her readers.
+It empowers parents, caregivers, and family members of children on the autism spectrum to positively impact their child’s educational experience.
+This comprehensive guide pinpoints what areas—academic, emotional, and/or social—a child may struggle in.
+It has over 300 tips to help parents enhance their child’s school success.
 Autism Parenting is user-friendly, with distinct parts and chapters, plus bold bullet points that make it easy to find what you’re looking for.
 Interactive checklists at the end of most chapters are designed to help you implement the strategies you read to generate the changes you, and your child, desire.
 You can download these printable documents to use as visual reminders and display them for maximum results.
 Doing so will keep you focused and provide you with a feeling of accomplishment as you check each item off.
+Read complete review.

 2. A Best Practice Guide to Assessment and Intervention for Autism Spectrum Disorder in Schools (2nd Edition)